Sambisari: Architecture

-On this gallery there are 12 umpak (stone base), 8 bases took round shape and 4 others are square ones.
-This stone bases probably used to support wooden pillars, suggesting that the main temple used to be covered by a roof structure made from organic materials that now are already decayed and gone.
+In this gallery there are 12 umpak (stone bases), 8 bases took round shape and 4 others are square ones.
+These stone bases probably used to support wooden pillars, suggesting that the main temple used to be covered by a roof structure made from organic materials that now are already decayed and gone.

 The body of the main temple measures 5 × 5 m and 2.5 m high.
 Around the temple walls are niches containing statues of Hindu gods, topped by Kala's head.
 In the northern niche, there is a Durga statue, in the eastern niche, a Ganesha statue, and in the southern niche, an Agastya statue.
 The portal to the main room is on the western side.
 The entrance is flanked by niches that once contained guardian statues of Mahakala and Nandisvara.
-Inside the temple reside a yoni, measured 1.34 × 1.34 m and 1.18 m high.
+Inside the temple resided a yoni, measured 1.34 × 1.34 m and 1.18 m high.
 On the north side of the yoni, there is a waterspout supported by a Nāga serpent.
 Atop the yoni is a lingga measuring 0.29 × 0.29 m at the base and 0.85 m high.